OpenTabletDriver/opentabletdriver.github.io/_wiki/Install/Linux.md

     # This will install the package
     sudo dnf install ./OpenTabletDriver.rpm
     ```
+    > This assumes that you are in the directory in which you downloaded OpenTabletDriver to.
  3. Refer to [this section]({% link _wiki/FAQ/Linux.md %}#systemd-autostart) for instructions on how to auto-start OpenTabletDriver on boot.

 ---